🕒 What is the best time to buy Bitcoin in the UK in 2022

 The best time to buy Bitcoin isn’t anytime you feel like it.
-If you doubt the statement, you can ask anyone who bought bitcoin in late 2021 and must now patiently wait for the market to recover.
+If you doubt the statement, you can ask anyone who bought Bitcoin near the top in late 2021 and had to patiently wait for the market to recover.

 Aside from broader market conditions, many also wonder if there is a ‘best’ time of the day to buy bitcoin in the UK.
 Should it be in the morning, afternoon, or evening hours?
 Can one make more profit by buying bitcoin on certain days of the week?